Electric field reconstruction with three polarizations for the radio detection of ultra-high energy particles: Conclusions and outlook

-In this work we have tested the frequency band in [30, 200] MHz, which is covered by several experiments.
-For experiments going beyond this range, further studies will be needed.
-The signal strength at high frequency decreases more rapidly when the antenna viewing angle deviates further from the Cherenkov ring, where the signal in lower frequency usually dominates.
-In the frequency band we are studying, we have not split it into sub-bands for a detailed description, which could be explored further.
+We tested the frequency band of \unit[30$-$200]{MHz}, which is covered by several experiments.
+For experiments beyond this range, further research is still needed.
+Within the frequency band we are studying, we did not subdivide it into sub-bands for detailed investigation.
+This aspect could be further explored in the future as, depending on the antenna response pattern, there could be directions where the accuracy of the method could be improved by restricting the signal to a specific sub-band.

-The reconstruction method we presented in this work makes no assumptions on the signal spectrum slope, its polarization, energy contribution from the emission effects or other signal characteristics.

-An iterative approach, in which the reconstructed shower direction is used again as input of the electric field reconstruction, can be used to repeat the direction reconstruction and improve the overall performance.
-This approach can be further enhanced by combining it with core position reconstruction, where the maximum amplitude of the Hilbert envelope of the signals can be used to iteratively refine the location of the shower core.
-By incorporating a more precise direction of the emission region and an accurate estimation of the distance to the antennas, the reconstruction process is expected to achieve a greater overall precision, leading to improved accuracy in determining the energy, composition, and arrival direction of the primary cosmic ray.

 \acknowledgments We would like to thank Kaikai Duan, Xiaoyuan Huang, Jiale Wang, Jean-Marc Colley and all the other GRAND members for the related discussions.
 This work is supported by the National Natural Science Foundation of China (Nos.
 12273114), the Project for Young Scientists in Basic Research of Chinese Academy of Sciences (No. YSBR-061), and the Program for Innovative Talents and Entrepreneur in Jiangsu, and High-end Foreign Expert Introduction Program in China (No. G2023061006L).
 C.Z thanks Zhuo Li and Ruoyu Liu for their support and discussions during this work.